fustilio/wordnet-playground/wn-ts-web/docs/USAGE.md

 -   **SQLite WASM**: The SQLite database engine is compiled to WebAssembly, allowing it to run efficiently in the browser.
 -   **OPFS**: The Origin Private File System is used for persistent storage, which is much faster than IndexedDB for this use case.
 -   **In-Memory Fallback**: If OPFS is not available (e.g., due to missing headers or an older browser), the database runs entirely in memory.
--   **Web Workers**: The library is designed to work efficiently with web workers, though direct worker management is handled internally.
+-   **Web Workers**: This library is intended to run inside a dedicated Web Worker that you manage in your app.

 ### Browser Compatibility